Ijwu/MshcHost/README.md

  # MshcHost

-My most recent 5AM project.
+My most recent 5 AM project.

 A project made to unzip and host an MSHC help file as a website.
 Inspired by Progress' (Telerik's) awful Sitefinity API documentation file which doesn't even work in the Visual Studio help system.